opencadc-metadata-curation/visitCaom2/README.md

-# blank2caom2
+# visitCaom2
-Starting point to build an application to generate CAOM2 Observations from FITS files.
+An application to visit CAOM2 Observations without access to FITS files.